 First, the game’s main antagonist is not properly introduced until half-way through the game, and you do not end up seeing them that much throughout the game.
 You know little about them, and you only really begin learning more about his backstory in the latter half of the game, which is mind-boggling given the amount of set-up and exposition that was placed in the first half of the game.

 Second, the team itself at times is insufferable.
 In fact, The main antagonist was not as hate-able as Rocket for me.
 Early on, you have the chance to make choices to help rocket out a bit, make the team respect him as a person more, and listen to his ideas.
-I did all of these things, but despite that he still seemed to seethe with hate whenever he saw Peter.
+I did all of these things, but despite that he still seemed to seethe with hate whenever he saw me.
 He complained everytime we did something vaguely nice, and it’s only in the last couple of chapters that he finally seemed to actually like being part of the guardians.
 He and the other characters also seem to really hate it whenever you go exploring.
 They’ll insult Peter, tell him he’s lost, and just generally complain and moan.
-Given the game’s emphasis on choices and actions having consequences for the story, I’m worried this will stop players from doing so, which is a real shame given the game’s collectable costumes can be pretty good.
+Given the game’s emphasis on choices and actions having consequences for the story, I’m worried this will stop players from exploring, which is a real shame given the game’s collectable costumes can be pretty good.
 Some of the costumes even reference some of the original comics.
 Additionally, it becomes pretty necessary to do this exploration to gain components to unlock perks for your guns.

 They also, never, ever shut up.
 Now, I don’t mind a bit of talk here and there, but the guardians always have something to say during the missions.
 This got to the point where I’d often trigger a cutscene or a fight that would cut them off mid-sentence by accident, which just felt very awkward.
 What’s more mind-boggling about this, is that they never repeat any dialogue whilst you’re moving around the level, but the developers seemed to forget to make a larger pool of dialogue for the combat.
 You know, the stuff you actually spend most of the game partaking in.
 I never want to ever have to hear the lines “I guess even she has her limits” or, “What’s next Peter Quill” again.